 What are the Fixed Costs to Administer a 401k Plan?

-One of the strongest arguments for a MEP is that it amortizes high 401k administrative costs over a larger base of employees, thereby bring the cost of the benefit down.
+One of the strongest arguments for Multiple Employer Plans is that they amortize high 401k administrative costs over a larger base of employees, thereby bring the cost of the benefit down.
 This case is particularly relevant for high cost recordkeepers and third party administrators.
 However, if you carefully pick the right provider, and it may not be as much of an issue as you think (see below).

 What are the Ongoing Costs to Manage a 401k?